strimzi/proposals/034-default-to-restricted-pod-security-profile.md

 Users can use the `.template` fields in the Strimzi custom resources to configure their own security context.
 That allows them to customize it to match their own requirements and policies.
 On OpenShift, the security context is automatically injected into the Pods when they are created based on the OpenShift SCC policies.
-This typically involves dropping some capabilities, using some random unprivileged user etc.
+This typically involves dropping some capabilities, using some random unprivileged user ID etc.
 In some cases, our users might also use similar systems to inject the security context using admission controllers and similar tools.

 The _baseline_ profile basically means that you just use the default settings without requesting any additional privileges or capabilities.